 In addition, people such as Jonathan Loman argue that the Fed is actually "gifting" the primary dealers with $5 billion dollars per month by intentionally overpaying for the bonds.

 The fact that the giant banks are "too big to fail" encourages them to take huge, risky gambles that they would not otherwise take.
 If they win, they make big bucks.
 If they lose, they know the government will just bail them out.
 This is a gambling subsidy.

-the giants even bigger - that is also a subsidy to the big boys (see this).
+The very size of the too big to fails also decreases the ability of the smaller banks to compete.
+And - since the government itself helped make the giants even bigger - that is also a subsidy to the big boys (see this).

 The monopoly power given to the big banks (technically an "oligopoly") is a subsidy in other ways as well.
 For example, Nobel prize winning economist Joseph Stiglitz said in September that giants like Goldman are using their size to manipulate the market: